arthurOmanko/HoneySelectVR/README.md

 ﻿# HoneySelect VRmod with LRE & IBL

 **(On 2024/01/05, all VR tools have been updated.
-If you installed VR tools data on this github before, please try to update them.)**
+If you installed any VR tools data on this github before, please try to update them.)**

 This mod is for integrating existing VirtualReality HoneySelect mod (VRmod) with Linear Rendering Experiment (LRE) and Image Based Lighting (IBL), and adding some improvements.
 All post-processing effects (from UnityStandardAssets), functions of Camera lens, Skyboxes(Cubemaps) and Lighting functions